 This was almost a year before MacMillan won the Nobel Prize, which he shared with Ben List of the Max-Planck Institut für Kohlenforschung, and Humphreys had had no idea what a prominent chemist he was.
 “I feel like it was for the best that I didn’t grasp what I was getting myself into, because I would have put too much pressure on myself.”

 MacMillan also remembers their initial conversation.
-“I gave the speech that I give to every single person that joins my group: ‘If you’re not having fun, we’re not doing it right.’
-There’s a lot of scientific work, and there’s also a lot of banter and enjoyment and interaction.
+“I gave the speech that I give to every single person that joins my group,” he said. “‘If you’re not having fun, we’re not doing it right.’
+There’s a lot of scientific work in my group, and there’s also a lot of banter and enjoyment and interaction.
 Science is tons of fun.
 That’s why we do it.”

 Midway through her thesis, Humphreys was not having fun.
 Her yields were disappointing, and she wondered if she should abandon her project.